kennyalive/Quake-III-Arena-Kenny-Edition/README.md

 ## What's in this repository
 * This repository contains Quake 3 Arena source code which can be built with modern versions of Visual Studio.
 * Only Windows x64 platform is supported.
-* I don't try to fix bugs inherited from the original Q3 source code distribution - in this regard this project is Q3-bugs-friendly.
+* I don't try to fix bugs inherited from the original Q3 source code distribution - in this regard the project is Q3-bugs-friendly.
 Still I fix things if new version of the compiler complains about something or if some functionality shows its age which leads to application instability.
 * Some functionality related to ancient graphics hardware was removed.
 Also I removed compilation of qvm code to native instructions to simplify maintenance.
 This means all game code is run through QVM which is slower than native execution but fast enough for modern computers.
 * No changes in terms of visual appearence or gameplay.
 Provided Vulkan backend is a safe measure in case of poor OpenGL support in the future (hopefully not).
 It produces the same pixes as OpenGL backend.